DPDK/dpdk/doc/guides/sample_app_ug/intro.rst

   forwarding, or ``l3fwd`` application does forwarding based on Internet Protocol, IPv4 or IPv6 like a simple router.

+* :doc:`Hardware packet copying<ioat>`: The Hardware packet copying,
+  or ``ioatfwd`` application demonstrates how to use IOAT rawdev driver for copying packets between two threads.

 * :doc:`Packet Distributor<dist_app>`: The Packet Distributor
   demonstrates how to distribute packets arriving on an Rx port to different cores for processing and transmission.